Speeding Tickets in Charlotte

 Points on Your License for a Speeding Ticket

-At Randall & Stump, PLLC, we are often asked how many points a speeding ticket in North Carolina is.
+At Randall & Stump, Criminal Defense Attorneys, we are often asked how many points a speeding ticket in North Carolina is.
 It is an important question.
 If you are found guilty of speeding in Charlotte, then you may also have points added to your record.
 These points can have a significant impact on the long-term cost of your speeding ticket and your driving privileges.

 The possible driver’s license points for speeding are:

 - 80 mph or greater – Three points

 - Speeding through a safety zone – Three points